To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 Logging features are available in the following AWS services:

 Amazon CloudWatch – Monitors your AWS cloud resources and the applications you run on AWS.
 You can set alarms in CloudWatch based on metrics that you define.
-For more information, see the Amazon CloudWatch Developer Guide.
+For more information, see the Amazon CloudWatch User Guide.

 AWS Config – Provides detailed historical information about the configuration of your AWS resources, including your IAM users, groups, roles, and policies.
 For example, you can use AWS Config to determine the permissions that belonged to a user or group at a specific time.
 For more information, see the AWS Config Developer Guide.